-The app comes with some templates, but even better; it lets create your own canvas from scratch!
-As a general rule, the more pixels you pack into your canvas, the bigger your file size and the higher the resolution for your notes.
+The app comes with some templates, but even better, it lets you create your own canvas from scratch!
+As a general rule, the more pixels you pack into your canvas, the bigger your file size and the higher the resolution of your notes.

 There are a couple of technical customisations you will need to learn to create page templates in this app.
 I use the screen size template for most of my drawings.
-It’s worked well so far!
+It has worked well so far!

 Procreate is a drawing app.
 It has everything!
 Every inking or drawing tool you can possibly think of.
 That is one of the things I love about the app.
 In this app, with some level of determination, anyone can get the perfect pen they need to create amazing notes.
 It took me a while to get my pens looking and feeling how I like.
 You can download them from Patreon.

-You can import PNG page templates if you prefer your notes on ruled, squared or dotted paper background.
+You can import PNG page templates if you prefer your notes on ruled, squared or dotted paper backgrounds.
 For me, it makes no difference.
-I don’t mind my notes on blank paper.
-But, I cannot write in straight lines without some sort of guidance.
-Which is why I turn on the drawing guide when writing notes in Procreate.
+I don’t mind my notes on blank paper, but I cannot write in straight lines without some sort of guidance.
+That is why I turn on the drawing guide when writing notes in Procreate.